 The MCL tear usually accompany other injuries and thus may go undiagnosed.
 The damaged and non-functioning MCL can affect other nearby ligament if left untreated.
 This is because these other ligament will be forced to cope with the excess stress.
 If you have MCL tear and you don’t want to resort to surgery or you don’t feel comfortable with the side effects associated with steroid injections, you can visit Buckeye Regenerative & Physical Medicine.
 We offer a non-invasive alternative to surgery and steroid injections for MCL tear.

-We offer same-day, in-office procedures that also treat the underlying tissues that cause you pain using Buckeye Regenerative & Physical Medicine’s advanced form of platelet rich plasma (PRP) and stem therapy, plus other regenerative procedures.
+We offer same-day, in-office procedures that also treat the underlying tissues that cause you pain using Buckeye Regenerative & Physical Medicine’s advanced form of platelet rich plasma (PRP) and regenerative therapy, plus other regenerative procedures.

 By using this regenerative approach, the medical collateral ligament can repair itself and regain its function of holding the knee bones in place, thus relieving pressure on other components such as the particular cartilage and meniscus.

 The form that your treatment will take depends on the severity of your condition and other factors such as your health and age.
-You can contact us to find out if PRP and stem cell therapy is right for you or to learn more about how these procedures have helped people suffering from medical collateral ligament tear.
+You can contact us to find out if PRP and regenerative cell therapy is right for you or to learn more about how these procedures have helped people suffering from medical collateral ligament tear.

-There are some medical collateral ligament tear cases that can be resolved with conventional treatments.
-The first step in the treatment of and MCL tear is to elevate the affected leg, then ice and rest it.
+There are some medial collateral ligament tear cases that can be resolved with conventional treatments.
+The first step in the treatment of an MCL tear is to elevate the affected leg, then ice and rest it.
 Mild exercise using the affected leg is advisable to help improve the strength of the surrounding muscle.
 Medication therapy will most likely include non-steroidal anti-inflammatory drugs (NSAIDS) and may be stronger pain medications also.

 - Steroid injections for an MCL tear because a number of patients are not comfortable with the long term side effects of the steroid injections.